How to use NexoBrid®

 Indication

-NEXOBRID® (anacaulase-bcdb) is indicated for eschar removal in adults with deep partial thickness (DPT) and/or full thickness (FT) thermal burns.
+NEXOBRID® (anacaulase-bcdb) is indicated for eschar removal in adults and pediatric patients with deep partial thickness (DPT) and/or full thickness (FT) thermal burns.

 Limitations of Use